laurencepnlgn/Python-FinalProject/README.md

       • SIGN UP: This feature is intended for administrators to create a new account in order to access the system.

-## To use the Console Application:
+## To run and use the Console Application:

 ## UML